kiran-g/katacoda-scenarios/dockerintro/createimagenodejsapplication/step3.md

     https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/

 10. Kill the nodejs app to continue.
 See if clicking below works.
-Else manually click CTRL+C
+Else manually click CTRL+C in the terminal

     `clear`{{execute interrupt}}